-The Independence Pass Residence is sited at the edge of a nature preserve in Aspen, Colorado with views of an alpine meadow, forests of evergreen and aspen trees, the Roaring Fork river and the Rocky Mountains.
+Located in an alpine meadow at the edge of a nature preserve, Independence Pass Residence looks out over forests of evergreen and aspen trees, the nearby Roaring Fork River and the Rocky Mountains.

 Approached from the north, a driveway leads from the main road to a private parking court, sheltered from wind and weather.
-The house stretches between two existing hills on the site; forming a threshold to the views of the meandering river and nature preserve beyond.
-The lower level is expressed as a series of stone clad walls that extend into the landscape and the upper level is a sleek box with a metal roof that floats on slender columns.
+The house stretches between two hills on the site, forming a threshold to views of the meandering river and nature preserve beyond.
+The lower level is expressed as a series of stone-clad walls that extend into the landscape and the upper level is a sleek box with a metal roof that floats on slender columns.

-A second stair connecting all levels of the house is crafted of a one inch thick steel plate that is both structure and guardrail, slicing through the vertical space.
+A second stair connecting all levels of the house is crafted of a one-inch steel plate that is both structure and guardrail, slicing through the vertical space.
 Ground level spaces include three bedrooms with individual baths, a guest suite, mudroom and exercise room.